Whiterrrrr/BREEZE/README.md

 - The implementation of Diffusion model is based on [IDQL](https://arxiv.org/pdf/2304.10573)

 ## Citation
-If you find this repository helpful, please cite:
+If you find this repository helpful, please consider citing our paper:

 ```bibtex
 @inproceedings{zheng2025towards,